leedale1981/appliedcrypto/unit03_hashing/lab/README.md

 ## G	PBKDF2
 PBKDF2 (Password-Based Key Derivation Function 2) is defined in RFC 2898 and generates a salted hash.
 Often this is used to create an encryption key from a defined password, and where it is not possible to reverse the password from the hashed value.
 It is used in TrueCrypt to generate the key required to read the header information of the encrypted drive, and which stores the encryption keys.

 PBKDF2 is used in WPA-2 and TrueCrypt.
-Its main focus is to produced a hashed version of a password and includes a salt value to reduce the opportunity for a rainbow table attack.
+Its main focus is to produce a hashed version of a password and includes a salt value to reduce the opportunity for a rainbow table attack.
 It generally uses over 1,000 iterations in order to slow down the creation of the hash, so that it can overcome brute force attacks.
 The generalise format for PBKDF2 is:

 ```
 DK = PBKDF2(Password, Salt, MInterations, dkLen)